CartoDB/documentation/app/content/angular/getting-started.md

 ### Basic layout

 At this point we have the default Angular project structure with the addition of the deck.gl packages.
 Now we start by defining our application layout.
-We will have a simple but versatile layout with a header, a left sidebar and a map area.
+We will have a simple but versatile layout with a header, a left sidebar, and a map area.

-The first thing we are going to do is to generate a header component in the `src/app/components` folder with this command:
+The first task we are going to perform is to generate a header component in the `src/app/components` folder with this command:

 ```bash
 ng g component components/header